Stock Number: 80017

 Fast clustering miniature selection with taller foliage than pusillus, while individual blades are elegantly slim in the overlapping foliar fans--much used as a bonsai companion.
 As with all the gramineus cultivars, this must be kept evenly moist in order to maintain lustrous foliage.

-Interlacing ranks of short swpictures/ord-shaped glossy-grass leaves, each striped on its inner edge, form remarkable 4" cushions.
-Most certainly the prize cultivar of the species, this quite rare Japanese selection of this winter hardy "Sweetflag" is also beautiful as indoor pot plant as well as a choice mame bonsai c...
+Interlacing ranks of short sword-shaped glossy-grass leaves, each striped on its inner edge.
+Forms remarkable 4" cushions.
+Most certainly the prize cultivar of the species.
+This quite rare Japanese selection of this winter hardy "Sweetflag" is also beautiful as indoor pot plant as well as a choice mame bonsai com...

-Bright white-striped leaves similar to A.g. variegatus--altho considered to be more compact and shorter as matures.
+Bright white-striped leaves similar to A.g. variegatus, although considered to be more compact and shorter as it matures.
 An easily grown houseplant, always a star in a terrarium setting, equally happy in a damp area outside in our climate here.

 "Black Taro" Elegant polished, blackish purple leaves form handsome specimens; produces clusters of large ivory hood shaped spathes protecting the 8"+ spadix.
 Very popular addition to the bog garden; trendy color for the urn fancier--especially those designing "Black Gardens."
 Not to be confused with the smaller, non-g...